Dragon-Wonder/Experimental-Platformer-AI/Documentation/Naming Notation.md

 | Struct        | abr of struct name| plyPlayer          |

 The abr that should be used should be written in a comment.

+Also the objects that have been declared in the global namespace do not have to follow this rule.